Trends in Asset Management Marketing: What to Expect in 2016

-AC: If there is a disconnect between IT and marketing and the investment management side, the firm is going to miss out.
-So if you’re not fast to market and accurate, it is a lot harder to win.
-If you want to win and raise serious assets, you’re hungry and entrepreneurial, and understand that you’re running a business, then someone needs to light a fire under Performance Measurement, get Marketing the data they need, and teach them how to use it properly.
-Often, marketers are intimidated by the data.
-A little education can go a long way.
-Marketers need to be able to “look under the hood” and understand what’s going on with the numbers and how they are most advantageously presented.
-When you’re creating things like factsheets and pitchbooks, you’re going under the hood whether you like it or not.
-You and/or your automation partner have to be close enough to that data, so that if the automation did make a mistake that you can look at it and know in an instant.
+AC: If there is a disconnect between IT, marketing and the investment management side, the firm is going to miss out.
+So, if you’re not fast to market and accurate, it’s much harder to win.
+If you want to win and raise serious assets, then someone needs to light a fire under Performance Measurement, get Marketing the data they need, and teach them how to use it properly.
+Marketers can be intimidated by the data.
+Marketers need to understand what’s going on with the numbers and how they are most advantageously presented.
+When creating things like factsheets and pitchbooks, you’re going under the hood whether you like it or not.
+You (or your automation partner) have to be close enough to the data that if the automation made a mistake you can look at it and immediately know.
 You don’t want to send new materials to compliance more than once.

 Everyone needs to be in sync, and marketers need to take ownership of the process.
 The truth is, the amount of money coming in is directly related to data quality and speed.

-I can tell you when I ran my asset management firm, I was working on my commentary two weeks before closing quarter.
+When I ran my asset management firm, I was working on my commentary two weeks before closing the quarter.
 I took notes all quarter long.
 Anyone who has played team sports knows, you keep a book on how you play that team.
-As a portfolio manager, all quarter long you are keeping your notes so that come quarter-end you’re ready to finalize your commentary.
+As a portfolio manager, all quarter you are keeping notes so that come quarter-end you’re ready to finalize your commentary.

 ET: That’s a really good tip.
 Commentary is definitely its own animal, and a lot of firms don’t think they can automate it.
-They’ll say, “We just can’t get everybody on board to automate the commentaries because they don’t want to change their process,” or they think the writing part is going to hold up the process so much that they don’t see the benefit.
+They’ll say, “We just can’t get everybody on board to automate the commentaries.
+They don’t want to change their process.”

 The more professional you run your business, the more it is a strategic advantage.
 If all things are equal on performance, I’m going to allocate to the firm that communicates the best and handles me in the most professional manner.
 Believe me, getting the materials out, what did you say — three days versus 10 business days — that’s a no-brainer advantage.
 The firm that is seven days faster is far more professional than the other.